Background pattern

 • dizziness.

-• nervousness.
+• feeling of nervousness.

 • ringing in the ears.

-• unusual weight gain, swelling, and fluid retention, swelling of the ankles or legs (edema).
+• unusual weight gain, swelling and fluid retention, swelling of the ankles or legs (edema).

-Rare (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people):

 • insomnia.

-• eye problems, such as blurred vision (reversible), red and irritated eyes, itching.
+• eye problems such as blurred vision (reversible), red and irritated eyes, itching.

 • increased mucus thickness.

-• inability to completely empty the bladder (urinary retention).
+• inability to empty the bladder completely (urinary retention).

 Rare (may affect up to 1 in 1000 people):

-• tingling in the hands and feet.
+• tingling of hands and feet.

-• abnormal dreams, visual hallucinations.
+• abnormal dreams, vision of things (hallucinations).

-• kidney damage (especially with prolonged use).
+• kidney tissue damage (especially with prolonged use).

-• elevated blood uric acid levels (hyperuricemia).
+• high blood levels of uric acid (hyperuricemia).

 Very rare (may affect up to 1 in 10,000 people):